 My first idea was to paint it red with a navy and white chevron pattern on the top (to match the medicine cabinet).
 This turned out well, but after moving it inside, we decided that it looked a little too bright and whimsical for our taste.

-After TOO many hours on Pinterest, we decided to cover the table top with pennies.
-It turned out beautifully!
-(You can see the full tutorial here!)
 It’s so unique and gets the attention of our guests.
 It’s definitely one of our favorite DIY projects.

-Since I had leftover fabric from the medicine cabinet re-do and we kept misplacing our keys, we decided to make a key holder.
+Since I had leftover fabric from the first medicine cabinet re-do and we kept misplacing our keys, we decided to make a key holder.